Current Exhibitions

 CAS is delighted to feature the works of Vickie Williams in a solo exhibition at our Water’s Edge Satellite Gallery in Westbrook.
 Stop by the first-floor lobby of Water’s Edge through April 30 to view the uplifting exhibit.

-CAS is delighted to feature the works of Diane Remetta in a solo exhibition at Liberty Bank in Clinton.
-Stop by through February 28 to view the uplifting exhibit.
+CAS is delighted to feature the works of Lorna McLaughlin a in a solo exhibition at Liberty Bank in Clinton.
+Stop by through April 30 to view the uplifting exhibit.

 Artist Statement